codeup38/engmoonwalk/_posts/2019-07-30-about-codeup.md

 This article provides a brief introduction to the Codeup Online Judge.

-In fact, for information like this, it might be more helpful to look at the [Tree Wiki document](https://namu.wiki/w/CodeUp).
+In fact, for information like this, it might be more helpful to look at the [ Wiki document](https://namu.wiki/w/CodeUp).

 [I](https://codeup.kr/userinfo.php?user=kimgihong38) would like to summarize what I learned while solving about 600 problems.